-Paul J Taylor supervises 10 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Paul J Taylor supervises 11 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles